DroneBridge/ESP32/README.md

 </div>

 A DroneBridge enabled firmware for the popular ESP32 modules from Espressif Systems.
-Probably the cheapest way to communicate with your drone, UAV, UAS, ground based vehicle or whatever you may call them.
+Probably the cheapest way to communicate with your drone, UAV, UAS, ground-based vehicle or whatever you may call them.

-It also allows for a fully transparent serial to WiFi pass through link with variable packet size (Continuous stream of data required).
+It also allows for a fully transparent serial to WiFi pass-through link with variable packet size (Continuous stream of data required).

-DroneBridge for ESP32 is a telemetry/low data rate only solution.
+DroneBridge for ESP32 is a telemetry/low data rate-only solution.
 There is no support for cameras connected to the ESP32 since it does not support video encoding.

 ![DroneBridge for ESP32 concept](wiki/db_ESP32_setup.png)

 ## Features
--   Bidirectional
-  - serial-to-WiFi
-  - serial-to-WiFi Long-Range (LR)
-  - serial-to-ESP-NOW link
+-   Bidirectional: serial-to-WiFi, serial-to-WiFi Long-Range (LR), serial-to-ESP-NOW link
 -   Support for **MAVLink**, **MSP**, **LTM** or **any other payload** using transparent option
 -   Affordable: ~7€
 -   Up to **150m range** using WiFi